📚Knowledge base

 Continuous improvement and customization

 The knowledge base allows users to refine and customize their data-handling strategies.
 Users can configure chunking rules, choose the preferred embedding models, select appropriate vector stores, and set retrieval parameters such as search type, top K results, and score thresholds.
-Once the knowledge base is created, users can also edit each chunk to add or remove information and update metadata.
-This customization ensures that the knowledge base is tailored to meet specific business needs and enhances the accuracy of AI-generated responses.
+These flexible configurations ensure that the knowledge base aligns with specific business needs, thereby enhancing the accuracy and relevance of AI-generated responses.

 Summary and management